A Talmidi Jewish Perspective on War and Defense

 Let’s start with what Torah says.
 Now, when interpeting Torah, you have to ask yourself, “Was a certain mitzvah given to particular individuals, or does it apply to everyone?”
 “Was it given for a specific circumstance, or was it given for all time?”

-There is one passage in Torah which refers to the conduct of war, Deuteronomy 20:1-20.
+There is one passage in Torah which refers to the conduct of war, Dt 20:1-20.
 It very much describes warfare as it was 2,700 years ago.
 Israelites were instructed to kill every man, and take women and children as slaves, and all animals and other property as spoils of war.
-I personally would not encourage anyone here to behave like that!
+I personally would not encourage anyone in our community to behave like that!
 I think that this part very much belongs to a given situation in the past.

 Lev 19:16 says, “Don’t stand by the blood of your neighbour” (that is, don’t stand by when your neighbour’s life is in danger).
 We have a duty to help in whatever way we can when a defenceless person or group of people is attacked.

 Finally, everyone has the right to defend themselves.
 However, we are not given a free hand to do just anything we like.
 The innocent are not to suffer, and any action has to be tempered, and sufficient to effect justice – and no more.
 We are not allowed to ill-treat our enemies, or take delight in their suffering.

 War or conflict should never be lowered to the level of tit-for-tat (“you hit me, so I’ll hit you”).
 In this case yes, violence only begets violence.
 There should always be a clear goal in mind, a clear view of what we want to achieve in a conflict.